-These Standards shall govern all U.S. Government activities at USAKA and, all USAKA activities within the RMI, including activities on the 11 islands controlled by USAG-KA, the Mid-Atoll Corridor and the territorial waters of the RMI, which are defined in Section 3-8.
+These Standards shall govern all U.S. Government activities at USAKA and all USAKA activities within the RMI, including activities on the U.S. defense sites, the Mid-Atoll Corridor and the territorial waters of the RMI, which are defined in Section 3-8.